Pregnancy is a glowing phase for many couples alike. This is the time that couples bond and come closer to each other.

 1. Keep in mind that communication is key

-Since this event is life-changing and can have a drastic impact on your relationship with your partner, it is essential that you keep the doors of communication wide open.
+partner, you must keep the doors of communication wide open.
 If you and your partner do not talk or communicate and keep your feelings and problems to yourself, then your relationship is bound to be stressful.

 Now, you have to understand there are hardly any scripted guidelines on how to avoid stress during pregnancy.
 It depends entirely on the partners to find out how to deal with pregnancy stress.

 2. Make time for each other

-Amidst the visit to the hospital, gynecologist and Lamaze classes, it is essential that you and your partner take some time out of your busy day and spend that time with each other.
+Amidst the visit to the hospital, gynecologist, and Lamaze classes, it is essential that you and your partner take some time out of your busy day and spend that time with each other.

-So it is important that you talk to each other and spend time with each other to let the other person know that they are not alone.
+It is important that you talk to each other and spend time with each other to let the other person know that they are not alone.
 Go out for a movie or a romantic dinner in a fancy restaurant and enjoy being with each other.

 3. Give space

-On the other hand, you don’t want to be continually breathing on your partner’s neck.
+On the other hand, you don’t want to be continually breathing down your partner’s neck.
 If you are

 This is how you can easily deal with relationship issues during pregnancy.